 If you purchase common stock in this offering, you will pay more for your shares than our pro forma as adjusted net tangible book value per share.
-Based on the initial public offering price of \$13.00 per share, you will incur immediate and substantial dilution of \$9.38 per share, representing the difference between the initial public offering price and our pro forma as adjusted net tangible book value per share.
-Based on the initial public offering price of \$13.00 per share, purchasers of common stock in this offering will have contributed approximately 38.0% of the aggregate purchase price paid by all purchasers of our stock and will own approximately 33.2 % of our common stock outstanding after this offering.
+Based upon an assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, you will incur immediate and substantial dilution of \$9.38 per share, representing the difference between our assumed initial public offering price and our pro forma as adjusted net tangible book value per share.
+Based upon the assumed initial public offering price of \$13.00 per share, purchasers of common stock in this offering will have contributed approximately 38.0% of the aggregate purchase price paid by all purchasers of our stock and will own approximately 33.2 % of our common stock outstanding after this offering.
 To the extent outstanding stock options or warrants are exercised, new investors may incur further dilution.
 For information on how the foregoing amounts were calculated, see the section titled "Dilution."